We are really proud to be a GREEN FLAG ECO SCHOOL

 Over the last year we have attended Local Primary Parliament meetings at Lancaster and Morecambe College and have been involved with the Eden North Project in Morecambe.
 We are looking forward to more exciting new initiatives over the next few years.

 Part of being an Eco school is living active and healthy lives.
 You can be part of this by cycling to school or using our walking bus service.
-As a school we ask each class to run a mile every day!

 We try to keep our school grounds looking wonderful so we make sure we put rubbish in the bin.